ldrobnik/drobnik.writing/README.md

 **WORK IN PROGRESS**

 A new version of my author website I’m building with **React**.
 Here is the [live demo](https://drobnik-writing-new.netlify.com/) of what I’ve done so far.
-(I’m taking care of the functionality first, so it’s not the prettiest sight at the moment).
-You can also take a look at [the previous version](https://github.com/ldrobnik/drobnik.co) made in Angular.
+You can also take a look at [the previous version](https://github.com/ldrobnik/drobnik.co) made with Angular.

 ## Main features:
 * a fully **bilingual** site – language change with a single click